 For periods on social benefits, pension accrues based on your annual earnings from work or your annual earnings under the Health Insurance Act used to calculate the social benefit in question.
 The share of earnings from work that entitles to pension varies depending on the benefit from 55 to 121 per cent.

-You will accrue pension funds for the following social security benefits:
+You accrue pension for the following social security benefits:

 - the earnings-related unemployment allowance, including the additional days of the allowance (until the retirement age of your age group);

-- the maternity, special maternity, paternity and parental allowance (the parental allowance can also be paid as a partial or minimum-level allowance):
+- the pregnancy, special pregnancy and parental allowance (the parental allowance can also be paid as a partial allowance);

 - the adult education subsidy;